 5G home internet

 5G home internet is a wireless internet service that uses 5G data, similar to what you can experience on your smartphone.
-It has the potential to match or even surpass speeds provided by the NBN, although network coverage plays a huge role in the speed you can realistically achieve.
+It has the potential to match or even surpass speeds provided by the NBN, although network coverage plays a huge role in this.

 Currently, Telstra leads the 5G home internet space with 80% coverage in Australia.
 Optus comes in second and Vodafone third.
 Other retail service providers (RSPs) including TPG, iiNet, Spintel and Internode, resell access to either the Optus or Vodafone 5G network.